yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 # How does it work?
 It externally (as a seperate program from the video game) reads and writes memory using system calls that the Linux kernel graciously gives us.
 Those system calls include functions like `processes_vm_readv()` and `process_vm_writev()`.

-As a way to render information inside a window to the screen, it uses OpenGL, the Open Graphics Library.
-To create windows, it also uses the X11 protocol.
+To display a window and draw information inside of it, the program uses the X11 protocol.
 That can be a problem if you are using a display server/client such as Wayland or its variants, so make sure your desktop environment/floating window manager is set to a Xorg session.
 There may also be other issues your window manager or desktop environment can cause, such as overriding placement of windows.

 # How to compile